Douglas Shire Council

 When asked council referred to a 2014

-Mayoral Minute where council stated support for power, but they
+Mayoral Minute where council stated they would not oppose power,

 have done nothing pro-active to advance the issue since then, and